yoshitomo-matsubara/supervised-compression/README.md

 entropy coding to compress data to be transferred and 2) fine-tuning the decoder and remaining layers for a target downstream task so that a single encoder can serve multiple downstream tasks e.g., one-time encoding on mobile device while edge server can use the encoded data for multiple tasks with multiple tail models.
 In the above figure, we use an image classification with knowledge distillation as an example.
+The trained classifier can be used as backbone for other downstream tasks such as object detection and semantic segmentation.

 ## Citation
 [[Preprint](https://arxiv.org/abs/2108.11898)]